sofiasheikh05/Printability_Map_Framework/README.md

 ## Example Execution Flow

-1. Load and preprocess the input composition data.
+1. Load and preprocess the input composition data as well as the THERMOCALC calculated properties.
 2. Generate thermodynamic properties using `ROM_THERMO()`.
 3. Compute dimensionless parameters with `melt_pool_dimensionless()`.
 4. Select and execute the appropriate E-T model (`analytical`, `scaled`, or `NN`).